mrobberto/SCORPIO_SVC_GUI/README.md

 # SCORPIO_SVC_GUI
- GUI for slit viewing camera that computes slight adjustments for centering slit on target
+ GUI for slit viewing camera that computes slight offsets for centering slit on target